Blazorade/Blazorade-Id/Blazorade.Id/readme.md

 ## Getting Started

-Blazorade ID is currently in alpha development phases, and we are working on samples and documentation together with the actual implementation.
+Blazorade ID is currently in beta development phases, and we are working on samples and documentation together with the actual implementation.
 See the samples on the [Github repository for Blazorade ID](https://github.com/Blazorade/Blazorade-Id) for more details.

 ## Version Highlights